Rokas97/Data-analysis-projects/SeoulBikeRent/SeoulBikeRent.md

 By using a `lubridate` package date is converted from char format to date format with `dmy` function.(day/month/year).
-Also categorical variable
-`holiday' is changed to numerical values for calculations and`seasons’ names are changed to factors.
+Also categorical variable `holiday` is changed to numerical values for calculations and `seasons` names are changed to factors.
 New variable `day` added to `clean_bike` data frame to name weekdays for analysis.
 Weekdays are converted to factors as well.

 ``` r
 clean_bike$date <- dmy(clean_bike$date)